corradin/cypress-training-answers/docs/Playwright/0-installation.md

 ### About NPM

-NPM stands for Node Package Manager.
+NPM is a package manager for Node.js.
 See [npmjs.com](https://docs.npmjs.com/getting-started/what-is-npm#what-is-npm) for more info.
 In both the folders 'server' and 'client' you find a file called package.json.
 This package.json holds all the information (names, versions) about the npm packages that are used in the project.
-When you start `npm install`, it gathers all the names and versions and tries to install these packages from the public NPM repository.
+When you start `npm i`, it gathers all the names and versions and tries to install these packages from the public NPM registry.

-Package.json also stores some executable commands as shortcuts.
+Package.json also defines scripts as shortcuts.
-In this case you may find in the package.json a line which states: "start": "node build/dev-server.js", so you can type 'npm start' instead of 'node build/dev-server.js'.
+In this case you may find in the package.json a line which states: "start": "node build/dev-server.js", so you can type `npm run start` instead of `node build/dev-server.js`.